Maureen Fitzgerald

-Maureen Fitzgerald is an American soccer player who plays as a midfielder for Portland Thorns FC of the National Women's Soccer League (NWSL).
+Maureen Fitzgerald is an American soccer player who played as a midfielder for Portland Thorns FC of the National Women's Soccer League (NWSL).

 Club career

 Fitzgerald played for Portland Thorns FC in the 2016 NWSL season.
 She re-joined the team in 2021 as a National Team Replacement player.

 Personal life

 Fitzgerald is a middle school teacher in Portland, Oregon.